leo-schmidt/sentinelhub-cli/README.md

 ### Prerequisites

-This project needs Python <= 3.9.7.
-This is caused by PyInquirer colliding with a change in the collections interface starting with Python 3.10. ([Source1](https://stackoverflow.com/a/70557518), [Source2](https://github.com/CITGuru/PyInquirer/issues/181))<br>
-You also need to have an active Sentinel Hub account.
+You need to have an active Sentinel Hub account.
 You can create a free 30 day trial [here](https://www.sentinel-hub.com/create_account/).<br>
 Once created, refer to [this guide](https://docs.sentinel-hub.com/api/latest/api/overview/authentication/) to create an OAuth client for your account.
 Make sure to take note of the client ID and secret created, as they will only be visible once.

+This project needs Python <= 3.9.7.
+This is caused by PyInquirer colliding with a change in the collections interface starting with Python 3.10. ([Source1](https://stackoverflow.com/a/70557518), [Source2](https://github.com/CITGuru/PyInquirer/issues/181))

 ### Installing